kvnloughead/BEM-utilities/readme.md

 ### Usage

 Well, it isn't very user friendly yet.
-I suppose you'd have to place all 5 of the .py files in your projects root directory, and then run `build.py`.
-I'll have to work on this.
+Just clone the repo locally, and then move the `BEM-nester` subfolder into your project root folder.
+The `cd` into `BEM-nester` and run `build.py`.

 ### Assumptions / Requirements